microsoft/language-server-protocol/indexFormat/versions/specification-0-3-x.md

 - Each element has a unique id (which may be a string or a number).
 - It should be possible to emit data as soon as it is available to allow streaming rather than large memory requirements.
 For example, emitting data based on document syntax should be done for each file as parsing progresses.
 - It should be easy to add additional requests later on.
-- It should be easy for a tool to consume a dump and for example import it into a database without holding the dump in memory.

 We came to the conclusion that the most flexible way to emit this is a graph, where edges represent the method and vertices are `[uri]`, `[uri, position]` or a request result.
 This data could then be stored as JSON or read into a database that can represent these vertices and relationships.